yangjae/alert-jquery/README.markdown

     $ bower install
     $ npm install

-Next you will need your client ID and client secret from developer.nest.com/clients set as environment variables:
+You will need to set your redirect URI in <developer.nest.com/clients/> to 'http://localhost:8080/auth/nest/callback' and grab your your client ID and client secret and set them as environment variables:

     $ export NEST_ID=<CLIENT ID>
     $ export NEST_SECRET=<CLIENT SECRET>